JC-ARAGON/Data-Analytics-Portfolio/1_Tableau_SQL_Project/README.md

 The primary goals of this project are:

 1. To identify key sales trends and customer behavior patterns.
-2. To create actionable insights for decision-makers through interactive dashboards.
+2. To create insights for decision-makers through interactive dashboards.
 3. To answer specific business questions related to sales and customers.

 ## **Technologies Used**
 - **SQL Server**: For data querying and exploration.
 - **Tableau**: For creating interactive dashboards and visualizations.

-## **Methodology**
-1. **Data Preparation**:
-   - Data was imported into SQL Server.
-   - Missing and inconsistent values were identified and handled.

-2. **SQL Query Development**:
-   - Queries were written to extract relevant insights from the data.

-3. **Dashboard Design**:
-   - Results from SQL queries were exported and visualized in Tableau.
-   - Dashboards were designed for interactivity, including a parameter to filter data by year.

 ## **Dashboards**